ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/core/axes.md

 order as the grid.
 The data is then mapped onto the internal cell id dimension.

 The data has `x` and `y` dimensions with coordinates, square grid geometry.
-: The `x` and `y` coordinates for each cell must map data values uniquely onto all cells in the grid.
-This will fail if more than one value falls in a cell or if the coordinates fall ambiguously on cell boundaries but the data input can have a larger spatial extent than the grid.
+: The `x` and `y` coordinates must provide a one-to-one mapping of the data values onto the cell geometries in the grid.
+This will fail if: more than one value falls in a cell, the coordinates fall ambiguously on cell boundaries, or the data provide too few or too many coordinates for the data.
 The data is reordered to map values onto the internal cell id dimension.